720kb/ndm/doc/BUILD.md

 ## Build the app

-_Generate the Desktop the executables which you can run whitout needing to open the terminal_
+_Generate the Desktop executables files which you can run whitout needing to open the terminal (.dmg, .deb,.exe and so on ..)_

 #### Setup